cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   depending on what type of rump is being used.

-As a contrived (but short) example, if the prefix table is `["foobar", h'666f6f62', "fo"]`, the following prefix references will all unpack to `"foobart"`: `6("t")`, `225("art")`, `226("obart")` (the byte string h'666f6f62' == 'foob' is concatenated into a text string, and the last example is not an optimization).
+As a contrived (but short) example, if the prefix table is `["foobar", h'666f6f62', "fo"]`, the following type-0 (prefix) references will all unpack to `"foobart"`: `6("t")`, `225("art")`, `226("obart")` (the byte string h'666f6f62' == 'foob' is concatenated into a text string, and the last example is not an optimization).